 With the growing number of Sugar Mama’s naturally, younger guys are looking for a bit of help – that the Sugar Pup.
 Of course, some Sugar Daddies prefer male company so that Sugar Pup can be a same-sex arrangement.
 Sugar Pups are usually handsome, fit and they know how to play.

 An affectionate term for another sugar baby, think like a big sister who’s there to help and look out for each other online.

 Sugar on the Side

 Like “on the side” implies, this is about being discreet because there’s usually a Mrs. around.
-For the guys, it’s usually best to be up-front about your marital status, some women just don’t want to be “the other women” for moral reasons or avoiding potential drama.
+For the guys, it’s usually best to be up-front about your marital status.
+Some women don’t want to be “the other women” for moral reasons or avoiding potential drama.

-The opposite of the Angel Baby, she (or he) just needs help getting through university, college or grad school.
-Usually more down-to-earth, and might be more interested in a platonic arrangement.
+The opposite of the Angel Baby, she (or he) needs help getting through university, college or grad school.
+Usually more down-to-earth and might be more interested in a platonic arrangement.

 Gold diggers and Rinsers

 Similar, and two you probably want to avoid.
-Golddiggers and rinsers are basically a con artists out to suck out the most she can from a rich person, the main difference is length of the con – gold diggers are willing to work a bit longer for a bigger payoff, while the rinser more of the traditional con artist who’s trying to get money fast and maybe smaller amounts from more guys.
+Golddiggers and rinsers are basically con artists out to suck out the most she can from a rich person.
+The main difference is the length of the con – gold diggers are willing to work a bit longer for a bigger payoff, while the rinser more of the traditional con artist trying to get money fast and maybe smaller amounts from more guys.